We are currently filled up solid with Posted repairs so I don’t want any more until January now..sorry.

-We are generally happy to receive repairs posted in to us….. but PLEASE read the following for a few pointers on how best to do this…
+We are normally happy to receive repairs posted in to us….. but PLEASE read the following for a few pointers on how best to do this…

 What can you send in?

-Most hifi could be posted… except Turntables which are generally too fragile to survive… See my guide to this to the right..
+Most hifi could be posted… except large speakers… and Turntables which are generally too fragile to survive… See my guide to this to the right..

 Imagine the carrier drops your box off his van or kicks it around a warehouse…and they do! … Ask yourself …”Would it survive”?

 Paying for insurance on your box is mostly useless..
 If they lose the box they’ll pay… but not for damage!
 They always wriggle out of paying compensation deeming that the object was too fragile to be posted or that the packing was insufficient.
-I’ve had to deal with compensating customers for damage, that I didn’t do…on the basis ‘I encouraged them to send it in and I said it would be ok to do so’
+I’ve previously had to compensate customers for damage, that wasn’t my fault…on the basis ‘I encouraged them to send it in and I said it would be ok to do so’

 As such, if you choose to send me a repair, my terms of undertaking it is that I will not be liable for damage in transit either to or from our workshop and you agree to this point first.